rbleattler/mdop-docs/mdop/agpm/review-gpo-links-agpm30ops.md

 ---
-title: How to Review GPO Links
+title: How to Review GPO Links in AGPM 3
 description: How to Review GPO Links in AGPM 3.
 author: aczechowski
 ms.assetid: 5ae95afc-2b89-45cf-916c-efe2d43b2211